-Practicals (PAGS): As there is no longer a coursework element, practical skills will be assessed within lessons and the exams.
+Unit 10: Practical skills will be assessed within lessons and the exams.
 The skills demonstrated within lessons will go towards the practical endorsement certificate which is either a Pass or Fail.

 Physicists are in short supply nationally and command a premium on earnings.
 Physicists go on to study a variety of different degrees from the general Physics degrees through to more specialised degrees in Aeronautical Engineering, Laser Physics and Nuclear Physics.
 Graduates in Physics tend to be extremely well qualified for further research and a scientific career, depending on the level to which they have specialised in their undergraduate degree.